jdavisonc/seedboxer/README.md

 ### Deploy

 SeedBoxer can be deploy as standalone or inside a Java web application container like Tomcat.
 If you want to deploy it as web application, simple copy the SeedBoxer WAR file to your Tomcat webapps folder and set the variable *seedboxer.config.path=/etc/seedboxer* to the setup.sh inside Tomcat conf folder.

 Otherwise go to the project [SeedBoxer Standalone](https://github.com/seedboxer/seedboxer-standalone) to see further information.

 ## Configuration

 The configuration file of SeedBoxer is in */etc/seedboxer/seedboxer.properties*.

 The log file is in */var/log/seedboxer/seedboxer.log*.

-Currently, SeedBoxer only support user configuration via values in database.
+SeedBoxer only support user configuration via values in database.

 #### New user
 ```mysql